 - Do not use images or text that are protected by someone else's copyright or someone else's trade marks without their permission.

-- Do not download and use copyright material without permission.
+- Do not download and use copyright protected material without permission.
 For example, you usually have to accept a copyright owner's terms (which may include payment) before downloading software.

-Design right applies to websites
+Design rights apply to websites

 - If you use a designer to create your website, ensure that the design right is assigned to you in writing.

 - Copyright for software you use on your site generally remains with the supplier (and is licensed to you).
-If you commission bespoke software, get the copyright assigned to you.

 - Get a written guarantee from the designer that the site does not breach anyone else's rights.